 Personal Storage: All users have 1 TB of private storage in OneDrive for Business, which is accessible both on and off campus.

-Department Storage: The preferred storage location for all department data is SharePoint, which is accessible both on and off campus.
-Your department may have chosen to continue to use the legacy I: drive at its own discretion.
+Departmental Storage: The preferred storage location for all department data is SharePoint (affiliated with your department's Team), which is accessible both on and off campus.

-The S: drive (typically referred to as the "shared" drive) is a legacy network drive typically accessed by users in DeLand.
+The S: drive: Typically referred to as the shared drive, this is a legacy network drive typically accessed by users in DeLand.

-Additionally, you can use the versioning feature in Office 365 to view older version of files in OneDrive for Business and SharePoint.
-Right-click on the document and select Version history to view previous versions, including who edited them and when.
+If a file is deleted from OneDrive for Business or SharePoint, it may be recovered from the Recycle Bin in Office 365 for up to 93 days.
+Additionally, the versioning feature in Office 365 also allows you to view older versions of files in OneDrive for Business and SharePoint.
+Right-click on the document and select Version history to view previous versions, including who edited it and when.

 If you have any other questions about data recovery, please contact the I.T.
 Help Desk.